pollfish/docs/android/google-play.md

 <br/>

 In our efforts to include publishers in this process and be as transparent as possible we provide full control over the process.
 We let publishers decide if their users are served these standalone surveys or not, in 2 different ways.
-Firstly by monitoring the process in code and excluding any users by listening to the relevant noitifications (Pollfish Survey Received, Pollfish Survey Completed) and checking the Pay Per Survey (PPS) field which will be 0 USD cents.
+Firstly by monitoring the process in code and excluding any users by listening to the relevant noitifications (Pollfish Survey Received, Pollfish Survey Completed) and checking the Pay Per Survey (PPS) field which will be 0 USD cents and also Survey Type.
 Secondly, publishers can disable the standalone demographic surveys through the Pollfish Developer Dashboard in the Settings area of an app.
 You can read more on demographic surveys <a href="https://www.pollfish.com/docs/demographic-surveys">here</a>.

-If you know attributes about a user like gender, age and others, you can provide them during initialization as described in section 9.13 - and skip or shorten this way, Pollfish Demographic surveys.
+If you know attributes about a user like gender, age and others, you can provide them during initialization as described in section 10.13 - and skip or shorten this way, Pollfish Demographic surveys.

 <br/>